 Raster animation

 A raster animation is a sequence of frames that are each composed of pixels.
-Each frame’s pixels have colour data associated with them.
+Each frame’s pixels have color data associated with them.
 Since each frame has the same width and height, they each have the same number of pixels.

-If a frame’s width was 1,000 pixels and height was 500 pixels, it would be represented by 1,500,000 bytes (1.44 MB), given the use of YUV colour system with each channel represented by 8 bits.
+If a frame’s width was 1,000 pixels and height was 500 pixels, it would be represented by 1,500,000 bytes (1.44 MB), given the use of YUV color system with each channel represented by 8 bits.
 This payload can be further reduced to 367 KB using 4:2:2 chroma subsampling.
 If an animation were 1 second long, at a playback speed of 30 frames per second, then the total payload would be 10.76MB.
 Additional reduction in size could be achieved using various prediction and compression techniques.

-Let us also assume that the raster animation format we are using for this animation started with two 8-byte integers that depicted the width and height, respectively, and allowed pixels of the same colour to be ‘filled’ using a height-offset followed by a width-offset.
+Let us also assume that the raster animation format we are using for this animation started with two 8-byte integers that depicted the width and height, respectively, and allowed pixels of the same color to be ‘filled’ using a height-offset followed by a width-offset.
 If so, assuming always that this raster animation has 4:2:2 YUV subsampling, the first frame could be described in a payload of 136 bytes.

 Now let’s say that this animation had 120 frames, playing at the speed of 30 frames per second, and that the white box starts moving along a path that starts from a point A in the 1st frame and ends at a point B in the 120th frame.